March 29, 2026

 Crane accidents are often fatal.
 When a crane tips over, drops a load, or contacts power lines, the resulting injuries can be catastrophic.
 These accidents may involve multiple liable parties, including the crane operator, the crane owner, the general contractor, and the crane manufacturer if a mechanical defect was involved.

-Trench and Excavation Collapses
+Trench Collapses and Excavation Dangers

 Trench collapses are particularly deadly because workers buried under soil can suffocate within minutes.
 Florida’s sandy, unstable soil makes trenching especially hazardous.
 A single cubic yard of soil weighs approximately 3,000 pounds, meaning even a partial collapse can cause fatal crushing injuries.
 OSHA requires competent person inspections and protective systems for all trenches over five feet deep.